 And director Deborah Chow says that’s all for the better.

 “The situation is so complex both for [Obi-Wan] personally and in a way, the state of the galaxy, you sort of need time to explore it,” Chow recently told the New York Times.“And to be honest there are loads of other stories within that period as well, it’s quite a few years.

 “There is so much going on between [Revenge of the Sith and A New Hope] that hasn’t been explored.
 The idea of being able to go into a character journey plus the politics and plus all the vastness of the Empire and what’s going on is exciting just because it feels like a proper period of history and sometimes that is hard to do in two hours.”

-The Obi-Wan Kenobi series will air on Disney+.
-You can sign up to Disney Plus for £5.99 a month or £59.99 a year.
+The Obi-Wan Kenobi series will air on Disney Plus.
+You can sign up to Disney Plus now for £79.90 for a year or £7.99 a month.
 If you’re looking for more to watch, check out our TV Guide.